oztexan/jamanager/DEPLOYMENT_PLAN.md

 ## 🎯 Overview

 This document provides a comprehensive deployment plan for the JaManager application, a real-time jam session management system built with FastAPI and vanilla JavaScript.
-The application features WebSocket support, SQLite database, and a responsive frontend.
+The application features WebSocket support, SQLite database, and a server-rendered frontend.

 ## 📊 Current Application State